Compare commits

 ## How to use

-2) `HashSet` and `DecimalHash`/`FNV1aHash` are used to get corresponding hash set and central hash from the hypercube coordinates above.
+3) Generate a `DecimalHash`/`FNV1aHash` and `HashSet` for corresponding central hash and hash set from the hypercube coordinates above.
+The difference between one hash and a hash set is that one corresponds to a hash-table record and the other to a query or vice versa, depending on performance/memory preference.
 There are 2 alternative hash functions: DecimalHash and FNV1aHash.
 DecimalHash does not have collisions, but is not suitable for cases with large number of buckets or dimensions.
 FNV1aHash is applicable for all cases.
+Hash collisions can be progressively eliminated by using custom hash functions or verifying similarity with the Euclidean metric.

 [Example](https://github.com/vitali-fedulov/imagehash2/blob/main/hashes.go) for similar image search and clustering.